dalecurtis/image-decoder-api/explainer.md

   boolean preferAnimation;
 };

+dictionary ImageDecodeOptions {
+  // The index of the frame to decode. unsigned long frameIndex = 0;

+  // When |completeFramesOnly| is set to false, partial progressive frames will
+  // be returned.
+When in this mode, decode() calls will resolve only once per
+  // new partial image at |frameIndex| until the frame is complete. boolean completeFramesOnly = true;
+};

 interface ImageDecoder {
   [RaisesException] constructor(ImageDecoderInit init);

   // Returns true if ImageDecoder supports decoding of the given mime type. static boolean canDecodeType(USVString type);

-  // Decodes the frame at the given index.
-If we're still receiving data, this
+  // Decodes a frame using the given |options| or the first frame if no options
+  // are provided.
+If data is still being received, the promise won't be
-  // method will wait to resolve the promise until the given |frameIndex| is
+  // resolved or rejected until the given |options.frameIndex| is available,
-  // available or reject the promise if we receive all data or fail before
+  // all data is received, or a decoding error occurs.
-  // |frameIndex| is available.
-  //
-  // When |completeFramesOnly| is set to false, partial progressive frames will
-  // be returned.
-When in this mode, decode() calls will resolve only once per
-  // new partial image at |frameIndex| until the frame is complete.
-  Promise<ImageFrame> decode(optional unsigned long frameIndex = 0,
+  Promise<ImageFrame> decode(optional ImageDecodeOptions options);
-                             optional boolean completeFramesOnly = true);

   // Decodes only the metadata for an image; resolves the promise when metadata
   // can be decoded.
 Normally this is done automatically at construction time.